nakulpatel0306/battleships-console-game/README.md

 # battleships-console-game
-Sunk Or Be Sunk - AI Based Battleships Game
+Sink Or Be Sunk - AI Based Battleships Game